Kalenjin mythology: Mabwaita or Korosyoot

 Mabwaita is a term used by the Kipsigis section for the family altar or prayer tree which was positioned to the east of the house as one exited from the door.
 The Nandi and Keiyo sections called it korosyoot.
 This was a duplicate of the one at kaapkoros and was the centre for worship and ceremonies connected with the home and family.

 The father of the home officiated for some ceremonies, such as those that involved his own family.
 Ceremonies involving more than one family, such as initiation and marriage rites, required a priest to officiate.
 Children of the families which needed his services would go to the home of the priest and ask him to come.
 In return, each family paid him a lamb or goat for his services.

 Sach ooraan/Kimwocho

 Sach ooraan is a Kalenjin term used for the intersection of two or more paths or roads.
 Sach ang'wan is used for the place where four paths or roads branch off.

 Years ago when a crossroad was being used for a ceremony or practice, it was considered to be a shrine.
 It was remembered ever afterwards that the spot had been used for the removal of something bad.
 Children were not allowed to go near a shrine at an intersection.
 Casting a leaf at sach ooraan was a form of prayer to Asis to drive away disease.

-Decline
+Resurgence

-Traditional Kalenjin religion rapidly declined during the British colonial period in Kenya.
-A few terminologies (along with those from military tradition) were assimilated during the translation of the Christian Bible into Kalenjin languages.
+Asissian religion declined during the British colonial period in Kenya.
+This decline has recently been reversed by renewed interest in Kallejin traditions, culture and social norms and more and more Kallejins are now embracing their true religion.